-They’re amazing.
-They’re dangerous.
-They’re portals to the hot, living interior of the Earth.
+Volcanoes are amazing portals to the hot, living interior of the Earth, but they're also dangerous.
 Even small-ish ones can have a global impact.
-Here are 15 explosive facts about volcanoes.
+Here are some explosive facts about volcanoes.

 Created in 1982 by Chris Newhall of the United States Geological Survey and Stephen Self of the University of Hawaii, the VEI quantifies the strength of volcanic eruptions by measuring the volume of pyroclastic material spewed by a volcano, including volcanic ash, tephra (fragments of volcanic rock and lava), pyroclastic flows (fast-moving currents of gas and tephra), and other debris.
 The height and duration of the eruption are also factored in.
 The scale ranges from 1 to 8, and each step indicates a tenfold increase of ejecta.
 Fortunately, there hasn’t been a VEI-8 eruption in the past 10,000 years.

 Lava generally moves too slowly to be the biggest threat from an eruption—but that’s not the case with pyroclastic flows.
 These super-hot, fast-moving currents of gas and tephra did in history’s most famous volcano victims: the residents of Herculaneum and Pompeii.
-The flow that hit Herculaneum was as hot at 500 degrees—enough to boil brains and vaporize flesh—while the later, cooler wave that hit Pompeii “cooked” people’s flesh, as the BBC puts it, but left their bodies intact; they were preserved by the falling volcanic ash.
+In 79 CE, the flow from Mount Vesuvius that hit Herculaneum was as hot at 500°F—enough to boil brains and vaporize flesh—while the later, cooler wave that hit Pompeii roasted people’s flesh but left their bodies intact.
+They were preserved by the falling volcanic ash.

 Magmatic eruptions involve the decompression of gas within magma that propels it forward.
 Phreatic eruptions are driven by the heat from magma creating superheated steam.
 Phreatomagmatic eruptions are caused by the interaction of water and magma.